 Was Mary Poppins right?

 It was Mary Poppins who said it best “Just a spoon full of sugar helps the medicine go down.”
-I don’t promote coating broccoli in sugar to get your kids to eat them, but I also think that showing children that spinach and avocado mixed with a few tasty fruits doesn’t taste nearly as strong and isn’t nearly as intimidating.
+I don’t promote coating broccoli in sugar to get your kids to eat it, but I also think that showing children that spinach and avocado mixed with a few tasty fruits doesn’t taste nearly as strong and isn’t nearly as intimidating.

 Knowing what real food is